-We aspire to have an inclusive, healthy and stimulating environment for our people that helps us to succeed and find the right balance.
-To support our goal for improving our employees' experience, Corporate Services team is working on delivering the final phase of the Head Office renovation which is a significant transformation into a new modern office space equipped with high-end furniture, the latest technology, efficient energy consumption and infrastructure; with the aim of becoming a top employer in Egypt where employees are offered the greatest place to work and the flexibility of hybrid working as needed; while complementing this flexibility with the pilot launch of the Hot-desk project that redefine the future of work, support our employees in their hybrid journey, enabling and offering instant access to best work spaces around the country.
+We also aspire to have an inclusive, healthy, and stimulating environment for our people that helps us to succeed and find the right balance.
+To support our goal for improving our experience, Corporate Services team has successfully delivered the final phase of the Head Office renovation, which is a significant transformation into a new modern office space equipped with high-end furniture, the latest technology, efficient energy consumption and infrastructure; improving employee experience, reducing workspace from 14.5k sqm to 9.5k sqm; for more efficient utilization.